jeremygrace/flickbot/README.md

 #### Phase I: The "Hello, World!" of Bot Trailers

->* Built data streaming pipeline and cloud architecture
+>* Built data streaming pipeline from 3 APIs and the supportive cloud architecture
->* Deliver a single trailer to Slack channel, given it is either a `in theaters` or `coming soon` film
+>* Deliver a single trailer to a Slack channel, given it is either from a `in theaters` or `coming soon` film

   <center>![](img/test-env-screenshot.png)</center>